TheRenegadeCoder/image-titler/samples/README.md

 ## Logo Behavior

-The following image is an example of the behavior when the script is provided a logo:
+The following image is an example of the behavior when the script is provided a logo as of 1.8.0:

 ![23 Tech Topics to Tackle](23-tech-topics-to-tackle-featured-image-v1-8-0.JPEG)